yoeelingBin/Django_study/Notes.md

 - **password_reset_confirm.html**
 - **password_reset_complete.html**

-Before we start implementing the templates, let’s prepare a new test file.
+==Before we start implementing the templates, let’s prepare a new test file.==

 We can add just some basic tests because those views and forms are already tested in the Django code.
 We are going to test just the specifics of our application.